An illustration of an android holds out its hand palm up where a glowing ball floats.

 Rumors of artificial intelligence becoming sentient abound.
 In July of 2022, a Google engineer claimed that an AI chatbot he was working with had become self-aware.
 The same AI recently passed the Turing Test, once considered the gold standard for determining if something was human.

 Uncertainty about consciousness also extends into the animal kingdom.
 The U.K. recently declared that octopuses, lobsters and crabs were sentient.
 Dolphins have demonstrated self-awareness.
-This is all complicated by the fact that we still don’t exactly know what human consciousness is.
+This is all complicated by the fact that we don’t exactly know what human consciousness is.
 Science still can’t explain it.

 A recent Dornsife Dialogues panel brought together two scholars from disparate departments at the College to discuss this enduring enigma and answer timely questions.